Fall Quarter 2014

 Students will explore areas of contemporary British life including entertainment, sport, politics, religion, social problems and Britain's changing role in an increasingly interdependent world.
 There will be field trips, walking tours and guest lectures from experts in a variety of fields.

 Students will take three classes for a total of 15 credits.
-Two other courses will be offered on this program that will be taught by Washington State faculty.
+Two other courses will be offered on this program that will be taught by Will Scott, a Green River Community College faculty member.
 These courses will be posted when the information is available.

 Classes will be held at the University of London in Bloomsbury.
 You will have the opportunity to meet British students as well as other international students in this college area of London.